happydasch/nspanel_haui/docs/ESPHome.md

 ## Config

-An overview of all config variables defined in the ESPHome yaml file.
+An overview of all configuration variables defined in the ESPHome yaml file.

 - `yaml_version` (0.0.0)
 - `required_tft_version` (0.0.0)